opticgroup/icmesh/README.md

 Whether you're passionate about decentralized networks, emergency communications, or just want to connect with like-minded tech enthusiasts, **SoCal Mesh** is the place to be!

 👉 **[Join their Discord community here](https://discord.gg/N5sXGwb5)** to collaborate, share ideas, and make a difference! 💬📡

+---

+### 📜 **TC Mesh Community Messaging Policy**

+To ensure a positive, inclusive, and respectful environment for all users, the following guidelines apply to messaging over TC Mesh:

+1. 🚫 **No Politics or Religion**:
+   Keep conversations neutral and avoid topics related to politics or religion to maintain harmony.

+2. 🗣️ **No Foul Language**:
+   Use respectful language at all times.
+Offensive or inappropriate language is strictly prohibited.

+3. 🚷 **No SHAFT Content**:
+   Content related to **Sex, Hate, Alcohol, Firearms, or Tobacco/Drugs** is not allowed.
+Keep messages clean and safe for everyone.

+4. 👶 **All-Age Appropriate**:
+   All messages should be suitable for audiences of all ages.
+Think family-friendly in all communications.

+5. 📵 **No Commercial Sales or Spam**:
+   Messages promoting commercial sales, advertisements, or spam are not permitted.
+Let's keep the network free of unwanted promotions.

+Together, we can maintain a respectful, safe, and enjoyable space on TC Mesh! 🤝🌐